-All LIHI Certificates are issued for a term of between five and from ten years to fifteen years once a facility has been certified under the 2nd Edition LIHI Handbook.
+All LIHI Certificates are issued for a term from ten to fifteen years once a facility has been certified under the 2nd Edition LIHI Handbook.
 Before the end of the current term, the Certificate holder may apply for recertification.
 Approximately six to nine months prior to the Certificate expiration, LIHI will notify the Certificate holder that its Certification is due to expire and will provide instructions on how to apply for recertification.

-To renew a LIHI Certification, the Certificate holder submits a recertification application package and pays recertification review fees (see Section 4.4 and Appendix C).
+To renew a LIHI Certification, the Certificate holder submits a recertification application package (see Appendix B for instructions) and pays recertification review fees (see Section 4.4 and Appendix C).
 Recertification applications should be received by LIHI well in advance of the current term expiration to allow sufficient time for review and public comment.